US accuses Russia of blocking efforts to halt Eastern Ghouta bloodshed

 As one of the five permanent members of the Security Council, Russia has the power to veto any draft resolution.

-"Sweden and Kuwait have consulted everyone on this text.
-They have done their part.
-There is no reason to delay.
-Literally the minute this meeting ends, this council can take the clearest possible step to help: Vote for a ceasefire, and vote for humanitarian access.
-What the people of Eastern Ghouta need is not complicated," Currie told the council.

 "The Russian permanent representative also asked that we 'come up with ways of getting out of this situation.'
-Yet it appears to be intent on blocking any meaningful effort to do so," she added.
+Yet it appears to be intent on blocking any meaningful effort to do so," Currie noted in her remarks.